I told this story in my keynote address at the HANd Autism & Neurodiversity Conference in fall 2019 at Appalachian State University in North Carolina.

 Nicholas would “loop” on the idea of autism conceptually and ask why.
 That was hard.
 I’d say, “It’s one of those things that just is, like having dark hair or blue eyes, or being tall or short.
 Some people are autistic, and some people aren’t.”

-He was still searching from his very soul for a better understanding of who he was and why.
+He was still searching deeply for a better understanding of who he was and why.

 We always had a nighttime routine before bed, usually involving singing songs and sometimes involving a game or two.
 We still do that.
 When Nicholas was 10 or 11, I had this idea to try to build his verbal communication skills by having him practice asking me questions—three questions each night after singing and before he went to sleep.

 The first two nights he had no idea what I was talking about.
 With his typical echolalia, he mimicked back questions I demonstrated for him as examples: “What’s your favorite ice cream, Poppa?”; “What games do you like, Poppa?”; and so on.

 But then he got it, and the very next night, he was ready.